By Brian Wheeler, Associate Editor

 B&W and the Shaw Group continue to move experts in and out of Japan.
 Both had been asked to provide quick turnaround items that could help line up technology and resources in the U.S. to handle immediate needs in Japan.
 Cochran said his company has provided a series of technical papers and access to some in the U.S. vendor community to assist Toshiba, and ultimately TEPCO and Japan itself.

-“Clearly it is an usual event to have a 9.0 earthquake combined with a tsunami,” he said.
+“Clearly it is an unusual event to have a 9.0 earthquake combined with a tsunami,” he said.
 “Certainly there are challenges in any environment.
 Given the nature of devastation there would always be challenges.”